Pairing Parmigiano Reggiano Cheese with...

 The production area of Parmigiano cheese is the area between the four provinces of Emilia of Parma, Reggio Emilia, Modena, Bologna and Mantua.

 Eating Parmesan Cheese by Itself: Pairing and Tips

 How to serve Parmigiano Reggiano?
 What are the best pairings for the king of Italian cheeses?

 You can grate the Parmesan on many dishes, to give a touch of original flavor to pasta, soups, risottos and velvet soups.
 Its intriguing and delicate flavor is suitable for both cold and warm dishes.

-For an aperitif or a quick snack we recommend to combine the Parmesan cheese with nuts or with a few drops of Balsamic Vinegar of Modena, a marriage of taste for true connoisseurs.
+For an aperitif or a quick snack we recommend to combine the Parmesan cheese with Balsamic Vinegar of Modena (just a few drops) and some nuts, a marriage of taste for true connoisseurs.

 Parmigiano Reggiano and wines

 Pair the cheese with a glass of Malvasia, white Italian wine with an intense bouquet, or with complex or medium-bodied red wine, in particular produced in Emilia Romagna.
 The cheese pairs well with dessert wines like Passito or Marsala, as well as with Champagne.
 In this case, try the finest of Parmigiano cheeses: Parmigiano Raggiano Vacche Rosse, produced from the milk of a local breed cattle, aged for a long period, yet keeping an extremely delicate taste.

 Parmigiano can be combined with many raw vegetables or with summer fruit - kiwi, cantaloupe, apricots, peaches and figs - or mustards made from fruit.
 And a classical Italian peasant tradition combines the Parmigiano and pears, a triumph of harmonious flavors.

 Finally, serve it with some walnuts and complete with a glass of liquorous wine.